kubernetes/enhancements/keps/sig-apps/2804-consolidate-workload-controllers-status/README.md

 This also needs some code refactoring of existing conditions for Deployment controller.

 #### Available
-Kubernetes marks a ReplicaSet, StatefulSet as `available` when number of available replicas reaches number of replicas.
+Individual workload controllers mark a ReplicaSet or StatefulSet as `available` when number of available replicas reaches number of replicas.
 - This could be confusing in ReplicaSets a bit since Deployment could get available sooner than its ReplicaSet due `maxUnavailable`.
 - Available replicas is alpha feature guarded by StatefulSetMinReadySeconds gate in StatefulSets, but the value defaults to ReadyReplicas when the feature gate is disabled so using it shouldn't be an issue.

-Kubernetes marks DaemonSet as `available` when `numberUnavailable` or `desiredNumberScheduled - numberAvailable` is zero.
+DaemonSet controller marks DaemonSet as `available` when `numberUnavailable` or `desiredNumberScheduled - numberAvailable` is zero.

 #### Batch Workloads Conditions: Waiting & Running